Database Plugin

 The default value for createUsername depends on the database type you specified.
 For mysql it is root and for postgresql it is postgres.

-Compare Username and Password
+Compare username and password

-When comparing two databases (described below), you can change the user and password that is used to connect to the database using the compareUsername and comparePassword fields on the settings object.
+When comparing two databases (described below), you can change the user and password that are used to connect to the database using the compareUsername and comparePassword fields on the settings object.
 Here is an example:

 database.settings.compareUsername = "user1"